beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

 For detailed information about valid url patterns, see [https://go.microsoft.com/fwlink/?linkid=2281313](https://go.microsoft.com/fwlink/?linkid=2281313).

-Note: * will block all apps.
+Note: A blocklist value of '\*' means all apps are blocked unless they are explicitly listed in the [EdgeSidebarAppUrlHostAllowList](#edgesidebarappurlhostallowlist) policy.

   #### Supported features: